swco/appnexusapi/README.md

 Auth
 ----

-For heavier usage it is worth storing the token for re-use.
+For heavier usage it is worth storing the token for re-use*.
 The token doesn't change and the library handles re-authing when needed.

+*The token does change occasionally.
+If an old token is stored in the config the request will re-auth getting a correct token.
+There is currently no way of reporting this.

 Auth can be handled via the request object or using the `Auth` object directly;